QualiTorque/qualitorque.github.io/docs/torque-agent/advanced-settings.md

 - **Runner pod idle timeout (seconds)** - The time Torque will wait before terminating and idle Runner.
 Any non-negative value is accepted.
 As runners are allocated from a shared pool, setting the timeout to higher values will optimize the current operation which already "owns" the runner, but will decrease the average pool size so the next operations may need to wait longer before they get a runner.
 Higher values can also be used for debugging purposes, as it allows more time to connect to the runner, look at its logs and debug issues.

+- **Total storage size (PVC size in MB)** - The total size of PVC storage that will be allocated to Torque runners.

 - **Resource consumption** - The level of resources consumption (Memory + CPU) that will be requested by the Runners.
 The values are “Low”, “Medium”, “High”.
 The actual eventual values of the resources are calculated according to this field.
 Higher values ensure better performance of the POD, but be careful not to set it too high as it may be impossible to schedule it given the cluster's resources.
 The value may be set for low for dev&test use cases, and high for production environments.